Stickin' Around: Production and reception

 The series was executive produced by Michael Hirsh, Patrick Loubert, Gerard Mital and Clive A. Smith, supervising produced by Vince Commisso and Stephen Hodgins, and coordinating produced by Patricia R. Burns.
 Laura Kate Wallis, Marianne Culbert and Tom McGillis served as producers, with the series being directed by John Halfpenny, John Van Bruggen and Chad Hicks.
-Dale Schott and Hugh Duffy served as story editors and Michelle McCree and Alan Gregg served as YTV executive producers.
+Dale Schott and Hugh Duffy served as story editors and Michelle McCree and Alan Gregg served as YTV's executive producers.
 Dan Hennessey and Merle Anne Ridley served as voice directors and Karyn Bonello-Tester served as a casting administrator.

-Stickin' Around won the Gemini Award for "Best Animated Program or Series" in the spring of 1998, while being nominated once again during the fall of 1998, for the Gemini of the same award.
+Stickin' Around won the Gemini Award for "Best Animated Program or Series" in Spring 1998, while being nominated once again during the Autumn 1998, for the Gemini of the same award.

-Broadcast and home media
+Telecast and home media

-In 1994, the show originated as a series of one-minute interstitials on CBS in the U.S. The series originally aired from 1996 to 1998 on YTV in Canada and on ABC in Australia, with reruns airing prominently on YTV until 2004 and again from 2006 until 2008.
+In 1994, the series originated as a series of one-minute interstitials on CBS in the U.S. The series originally aired from 1996 to 1998 on YTV and Quebecois Teletoon in Canada and on ABC in Australia, with reruns airing prominently on YTV until 2004 and again from 2006 until 2008.
 In Australia, it also aired on Disney Channel from 2002 to 2004.
 In Latin America & Brazil, it aired on Nickelodeon under the title Los Grafitos, which translates to "The Graphites" in Spanish, and as Os Rabiscos Ariscos, or "The Skittish Doodles" in Portuguese, also on Nickelodeon.
 In the UK, it aired on Nickelodeon in 1996 and Channel 4 in 2004; and also on Disney Channel in Japan and on TVNZ 2 in New Zealand.
-It aired in the U.S. on Fox Kids from 1997 to 1998 and on Fox Family from 1998 to 2000, it would also later air reruns on Ion's now-defunct, 24/7 Qubo from March 28, 2016 to July 24, 2020.
+It aired in the U.S. on Fox Kids from 1997 to 1998, on Fox Family Channel from 1998 to 2000 (packaged as part of The Three Friends and...
+Jerry Show), and on Nickelodeon for a short time in 2000, it would also later air reruns on Ion's now-defunct, 24/7 Qubo from March 28, 2016 to July 24, 2020.
 It also aired on the Spanish-language Telefutura, as part of the Toonturama block, from July to November 2002.

+In North America, the series ever released on VHS by Cinepix/Lionsgate in the late 1990s.

+In Australia, the series ever released on VHS by Village Roadshow and later on DVD by MRA.

-As of 2022, Stickin' Around is available to stream on FilmRise.
+As of 2022, the entirety of Stickin' Around is available to stream on FilmRise and also on Tubi.